kwkarlwang/Adabins/README.md

-# DPT
+# Adabins

-Implementation of Intel's DPT paper.
+Implementation of Adabins.